PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 17:08:48
+Last updated: 2024-04-02 17:09:21
-Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach
+Random Quote: Every man takes the limits of his own field of vision for the limits of the world. - Arthur Schopenhauer